kuiper2000/chaos_and_predictability/_sources/intro.md

 	* Single Scale
 	* Multi-scale interations
 	* Layapunov Exponent
-	* The early and late stages of error growth in multi-scale flow.
+	* The early and late stages of error growth in a multi-scale flow.
 	* HW2: Lorenz 96 model (calculating the Layapynov exponent) (15%)
 * Week 5: __The connection between statistical mechanics and ensemble forecasts I: theory__
 	* Introduction to Liouville equation